smarr/SOMns/README.md

 A simple Hello World program is executed with:

     ./som.sh -cp Smalltalk Examples/Hello.som

+When working on TruffleSOM, for instance in Eclipse, it is helpful to download the source files for Truffle as well:

+    ant develop

 Information on previous authors are included in the AUTHORS file.
 This code is distributed under the MIT License.
 Please see the LICENSE file for details.